Nyagahisaac/Quotes/README.md

 ## Brief Description

-QuotesNest is an application that allows users to add, delete, upvote and downvote quotes.<br>
+Tech Quotes is an application that allows users to add, delete, upvote and downvote quotes.<br>
 The user provides the quote, author, and the individual who submitted the quote while creating a quote.<br>
 Upvoting the quotes is done by clicking the button labelled 'upvote'. <br>
 Downvoting the quotes is done by clicking the button labelled 'Downvote'.<br>